North Cascades Washington, USA Travel Guide

 Your layering system forms your core attire.

 Sturdy, broken-in hiking boots with good ankle support are essential for most trails.
-Look for waterproof options, like the Merrell Moab 3 Mid Waterproof Hiking Boot, in light of the damp weather on many trails.
+Look for waterproof options, like the Merrell Moab 3 Mid Waterproof Hiking Boot, considering the wet conditions on numerous trails.

 Water footwear or sandals (e.g., Water shoes or Sandals) serve well for lake shores, river crossings, or as comfortable camp shoes.
-Pack comfortable shoes or sandals for relaxing around camp after a long hike.
+Pack comfortable shoes or sandals to wear relaxing around camp after a long hike.

-Insulated, Waterproof winter boots are necessary for snow activities like snowshoeing or cross-country skiing.
+Insulated, Waterproof winter boots are required for snow activities like snowshoeing or cross-country skiing.

 Keep all your important documents organized and simple to get to.
 Make digital copies of all your documents and store them on a cloud service and an external drive.